Old Testament Conditional

 “With men this is impossible, but with God all things are possible.”
 (Matthew 19:26)

 One thing stands out in this story: Obtaining salvation before the cross required an intense regiment of works tied to Old Testament Law.
-According to Jesus, it required a level of religious performance that few, if any, could satisfy.
+According to Jesus, it required a level of religious performance that few could satisfy.
 This is why the disciples ask Jesus the question: “Who then can be saved?”
-They knew that the kind of obedience He was talking about is impossible for most (and probably all) people.
+They knew that the kind of obedience He was talking about is impossible for most people.

 "For by grace (or God's unmerited favor) you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast."
 (Ephesians 2:8-9)